8bitpal/hackful/README.md

 Testing
 ---

-Cucumber test cases are almost done and on the way.
+There are functional and integration tests for API controllers available.